British Expat Divorce in Kenya: Where to Start.

 - the person being maintained is subsequently able to support himself or herself

 Under Kenyan law, spousal maintenance shall automatically lapse on remarriage of the spouse that is receiving the maintenance.

 Please contact our lawyers at Expatriate Law if you would like us to telephone you to provide some informal advice.
-All our lawyers will give 15 minutes of free initial advice on the telephone, Skype, or through our firm’s video conferencing system.
+All our lawyers will give 15 minutes of free initial advice on the telephone.
 Please email [email protected].